dansmyers/ProgrammingWithAI/Activities/1-Code_Generation.md

 ## Kilos

+***Open a new chat for each program***.

 One kilogram is equal to 2.20462 pounds.

 Use Claude to generate a program that reads a number of pounds from the terminal and outputs the corresponding number of kilograms.
 Use the previous example as a model.
 Add descriptive comments so you can understand what the program does.
 Then test your program on a number of error cases to see how it behaves.

 The largest cocaine bust in American history occurred in [2019 at the Philadelphia Packer Marine Terminal](https://en.wikipedia.org/wiki/2019_Philadelphia_Packer_Marine_Terminal_cocaine_seizure).
 Customs officials seized 39,525 pounds of cocaine with an estimated street value of more than $1.3 billion.
 Use your program to calculate the number of kilograms.

+### Suggestions

+Claude is good at analyzing code, so you can also ask it to suggest test cases for you to run:
+> Give me suggestions for test cases that I can run manually to verify the behavior of this program.

+Take a look at the suggestions and then run each case.
+A little later, we'll talk about adding automated tests to your code, which is essential when working with larger programs.

 ## Smoots